 That event solidified the need for continued action.
 More than one hundred participants joining together to share ideas, dig through lessons learned, and attack problems with counterparts who all saw the same pressing need: to innovate, and quickly.
 In the time since those three days in October 2013, DEF has continued to expand and grow, spawning regional DEFx events to capture the spirit of the Annual Conference and address issues of gravity for the surrounding area.
 Local Agoras, with their monthly Drink & Thinks, brought even more frequent opportunities for virtuous insurgents to engage, spreading not just around the United States, but around the world.

 In 2017, the Defense Entrepreneurs Forum celebrated its fifth anniversary, a major milestone for any start-up, and even more so for a non-profit run entirely by volunteers.
 Along the way, with the support of incredible partners, like the Atlantic Council, DEF continued to evolve.
-National programs, like the Cloud Advisory, provided more opportunities for individuals to contribute their thoughts and ideas as part of an effort to shape the decisions of leaders as senior as the Secretary of Defense.
+National programs provided more opportunities for individuals to contribute their thoughts and ideas as part of an effort to shape the decisions of leaders as senior as the Secretary of Defense.
 The Firestarter Fellowship ran its first pilot in 2018, giving individuals with budding talents in national security roles the chance to work on personal development while expanding the network.

 All those efforts were just the beginning.
 In early 2018, DEF 3.0 was announced as a focused effort to round out the third pillar of our mission: truly empowering members in order to change culture in the national security community.
 Having inspired and connected people for the first half of a decade, the next five years will be focused on building pathways for an expanding membership base, including corporate supporters and a growing number of volunteers.